80kb/BrawlCrate-MKWii-Animation-Plugin/README.md

 User created presets require all of the material's corresponding textures, shaders, and animations.

 ## Installation
-In BrawlCrate, under Tools > Settings > Updater > Manage Subscriptions you can add this repository's link to install the plugin get automatic updates: https://github.com/BillyNoodles/BrawlCrate-MKWii-Animation-Plugin
+In BrawlCrate, under Tools > Settings > Updater > Manage Subscriptions you can add this repository's link to install the plugin and get automatic updates: https://github.com/BillyNoodles/BrawlCrate-MKWii-Animation-Plugin